 Alternative Dispute Resolution

-The Alternative Dispute Resolution process is where an independent person such as a mediator or other suitably qualified person helps parties in dispute to reach a resolution.
+The Alternative Dispute Resolution (ADR) process is where an independent person such as a mediator or other suitably qualified person helps parties in dispute to reach a resolution.

 This can be assisting parties to understand their rights and obligations and facilitate open communication to resolve a dispute.